New Topics in Sociology: Intimate Relationships

 Can I do extra credit?

 I don’t offer extra credit out of fairness for all students in the course.
 There is flexibility built into the assignments already to allow you to overcome poor performance on early assignments/tests.
-Please do not ask for opportunities for extra credit.

 I appreciate that you are managing competing demands on your time and that you care about your grade.
 Instead of spending extra energy completing even more assignments, use it to do your best on the remaining assessments.